Vamanapuram Bus Route

 Vamanapuram Bus Route is a 2004 Indian Malayalam-language comedy-drama film directed by Sonu Shishupal and written by Sudheesh John, starring Mohanlal and Lakshmi Gopalaswamy.
 Shishupal also composed the songs featured in the film, while C. Rajamani provided the background score.
 The film was released on 23 January 2004.

 Plot

 The hamlet of Vamanapuram has no bus service.
-The conflict between the ruling party and the opposition in the Panchayath prevents any development in the village.
+The conflict between the ruling party and the opposition in the Panchayath prevents development in the village.
 The Panchayath President Gopalan Nair's ambition is to become a minister or at least a member of the Legislative Assembly.
 To finance his plans, he wants to pave the roads with asphalt and get funds from it.
 But the opposition stirs up trouble every time he tries.
 Then comes Lever Johnny and how he solves the problems forms the rest of the story.